Vishnu Purana: Date of composition

-The composition date of Vishnu Purana is unknown and contested, with estimates widely disagreeing.
-Some proposed dates for the earliest version (Note: This is not the version that has survived into the modern era.
-The estimates for earliest version are based on the analysis of the content, events described, literary style, references to other Indian texts within this Purana.) of Vishnu Purana by various scholars include:
+The composition date of Vishnu Purana is unknown and contested among scholars, with estimates varying widely.
+Proposed dates for the earliest version (Note: This is not the version that has survived into the modern era.
+The estimates for earliest version are based on the analysis of the content, events described, literary style, references to other Indian texts within this Purana.) of the Vishnu Purana include the following scholarly estimates: